Paul Tessier

-Paul Tessier (August 1917 – June 6, 2008) was a French maxillofacial surgeon.
-He was considered the father of modern craniofacial surgery.
+Paul Tessier (August 1917 – June 6, 2008) was a French maxillofacial surgeon and one of the founders of plastic surgery.He was considered the father of modern craniofacial surgery.

 Biography

 Born in Héric, Loire-Atlantique, Dr. Tessier first attended the Ecole de Médecine in Nantes, Loire-Atlantique, eventually receiving his Doctor of Medicine degree from the Faculté de Médecine de Paris in 1943.
 In 1942, during internship he started operating on people with cleft lip and cleft palate and Dupuytren's contracture.
 He joined the pediatric surgery service at Hospital St. Joseph in Paris in 1944.
 From late 1944 to 1946, he worked at the Center of Maxillofacial Surgery of the Military Region of Paris in Hospital Puteaux.
 In 1949, he returned to Nantes to become a surgical consultant in ophthalmology.

 Dr. Tessier started to improve surgical techniques to correct craniofacial deformations in the mid-1950s.
 He performed his first craniofacial operation in 1967.
 Throughout the 1960s and 1970s, he developed the following methods: